Bryan Thao Worra: Early years

 Thao Worra attended several private Lutheran elementary schools in Alaska and Michigan.
 In the 1980s, Thao Worra attended the Rudolf Steiner School of Ann Arbor, where he received a Waldorf education.
-He attended Saline, Michigan public high school and graduated in 1991.
-In high school, he had a significant interest in social studies, literature and mythology and was a member of the quiz bowl team and the National Honor Society.
-He was briefly involved with Future Problem Solvers.
+He attended Saline High School in Saline, Michigan and graduated in 1991.
+Thao Worra attended Otterbein College in Westerville, Ohio from 1991 to 1997, studying communications and philosophy/religion with a focus on non-Western cultures.